grgx03/anxiety/scenes/act4.md

 {{/if}}

 {{if _.TOP_FEAR=="alone"}}
-s: Asking your crush if you can sit with them?
+s: Să o întrebi pe persoana pe care o placi dacă putem sta cu ea? Știi cât de prăpădiți/necăjiți părem?
+Asking your crush if you can sit with them?
 Do you know how *needy* we sound?!
 {{/if}}

 {{if _.TOP_FEAR=="bad"}}